The following professionals lent their expertise to this article:

 Associate Degree in Nursing (ADN)

 ADN programs are associate degrees in nursing and are designed for individuals with no prior nursing experience.
 They are typically two-year programs that provide the essential skills and experience for pursuing work as an RN.
-Upon completion of the NCLEX-RN exam, graduates work in clinics, home health, nursing homes, and outpatient facilities.
+After graduating and passing the NCLEX-RN exam, professionals can work in clinics, home health, nursing homes, outpatient facilities, and a number of other healthcare settings.

 Example: Purdue Global – Associate of Science in Nursing